ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 mkdir /var/lock/subsys
 ```

-Now change the permission for the startup script and start `vpnserver` using command below:
+Now change the permission for the start-up script and start `vpnserver` using command below:

 ```bash
 chmod 755 /etc/init.d/vpnserver && /etc/init.d/vpnserver start
 ```

-Use the command below make it to run at startup:
+Use the command below make it to run at start-up:

 #### Debian / Ubuntu: